 In April 2013, King Letsie III paid an official visit to Germany accompanied by his wife, Queen Masenate Mohato Seeiso.
-In Berlin, the royal couple met with then Federal President Joachim Gauck and then Governing Mayor Klaus Wowereit.
+In Berlin, the royal couple met then Federal President Joachim Gauck and then Governing Mayor Klaus Wowereit.
 Their programme also included a number of engagements in Lower Saxony.
 The Queen had previously visited Germany in 2008, together with then Foreign Affairs Minister Mohlabi Tsekoa.

 The regional Goethe-Institut in Johannesburg has set up a German Corner – containing books, magazines and other German media items – in the library of the Alliance Française.
-A computer has since been added to the range of services offered, enabling users to access the Goethe-institut’s online library.
+A computer has since been added to the range of services offered, enabling users to access the Goethe-Institut’s online library.

 In recent years, cooperation in the area of sport has focused on support for football, volleyball and athletics coaches.
 In higher education, there is cooperation with the country’s only university, the National University of Lesotho, through German Academic Exchange Service (DAAD) scholarships.